a6delrahman/adder-game/README.md

 ---

 ## Chat capability
-To test the chat function simply click on chat and start chatting with
+To test the chat feature simply click on chat and start chatting with a few clients.

 <img src="./docs/images/chat_home.png" alt="Chat home" width="500"/>